hACKbUSTER/IKEA-Maker/README.md

 # How to build

+- Unity 2017.3.0f3
+- Build Target iOS

 Due to 3rd-party assets we used in the hackathon development process have pre-seat licenses, we removed them when open-sourcing the project.
+~~And the code in FinGameWorks namespace sucks I know, but what do you expect in a 3 day hackathon with two parallel projects going on :-)~~

 3rd-Party Asset Used: